Attribution is required when using geoBoundaries.

 gb_set_cache_dir(current)

-#> ℹ To install your `cache_dir` path for use in future sessions run this function with `install = TRUE`.
+#> ℹ To use this cache_directory in future sessions, run this function with `install = TRUE`.

 current == gb_detect_cache_dir()

-Because the boundaries are returned as sf objects, you can easily use them in combination with other spatial data:
+Because boundary data are returned as sf objects, you can combine them with other spatial data:

 latam_meta <- gb_get_metadata(adm_lvl = "ADM0") |>